MXchuck/mxMinecraft_paper_2022/docs/README.md

 Server and Repository created and maintained by @mxChuck <br />
 *Charles J McDonald, Academic Technology Specialist, Middlesex School \<cjmcdonald@mxschool.edu\>*

-PaperMC, the Minecraft Server JAR and all world files are not archived in this repository but can be freely downloaded from original sources.
+PaperMC, the Minecraft Server JAR, and all world files are not archived in this repository but can be freely downloaded from original sources.
 A weekly backup of all world-generated files is available upon request.

 Middlesex School is an independent, secondary school following the New England boarding school tradition. <br />
 Learn more at: \<[https://mxschool.edu](https://mxschool.edu)\>.